 The best news is that many of the causes of couperose skin can be avoided.
 Take the advice below and you’re on your way to beautiful, healthy skin this summer:

 Some common factors that can aggravate this condition include spicy foods and alcohol.

 Doctors suggest moderate exercise to improve circulation and supplements such as vitamins E, B2 and C which all can strengthen our capillaries.

 Make it a habit to avoid hot water, steam, and harsh exfoliating scrubs because they can all aggravate our sensitive ginger skin and cause those unsightly broken capillaries.

 4. The Sun:

-Many redheads avoid the sun anyways, but over-exposure can not only cause a sunburn, but cause your skin to become irritated.
+Many redheads avoid the sun anyway, but over-exposure can not only cause a sunburn but cause your skin to become irritated.
 Wear sunscreen, hats and stay in the shade and out of the heat.

 If you have a bit of a breakout but still do not want to cover up your fair skin and/or freckles, check out this tutorial:

 With a little extra care and vigilance, we redheads can keep our delicate skin healthy and beautiful.